Fighting Exponentially Small Gaps by Counterdiabatic Driving: Introduction

-In Sec.~\ref{sec:CD_LR}, we introduce an alternative approach to the bottleneck problem by attacking directly the first-order phase transition.
-The QBCD Hamiltonian is constructed using approximate knowledge of the eigenstates at the transition, which remarkably improves the passage through the bottleneck.
-The QCDB acts by driving the localized edge states associated with the minimal gap.
-Furthermore, we show that this approach involves a system-size-independent energetic cost for its implementation, as quantified by the Hilbert-Schmidt trace norm.
-A closing discussion in relation to previous findings follows in Sec.~\ref{sec:discussion}.
+In Sec.~\ref{sec:CD_LR}, we introduce a novel approach to the bottleneck problem by addressing directly the closing of the gap.
+The QBCD Hamiltonian is constructed using approximate knowledge of the eigenstates at a single parameter value near the transition.
+In the minimal spin glass model, the QCDB can be understood as driving the localized edge states associated with the minimal gap.
+We show that this approach achieves exponentially shorter adiabatic time scales by exploiting only an exponentially small fraction of the full counterdiabatic Hamiltonian.
+Combined with its system-size-independent energetic cost, these features support near-term experimental implementation.